 - Vulnerability fix

-- Decide what the result should be, that is, what the action should do.
-The following actions are supported:
+- Decide what the response should be, that is, what the action should do.
+The following responses are supported:

 - Trigger a webhook